-Now … let’s review the reason why you may need to configure your permalinks in WordPress.
+Now … let’s turn our attention to the reason why you should configure your permalinks in WordPress.

-As you can see from the screenshot below taken directly from Google search results, many site owners haven’t yet set up their sites to use WordPress permalinks …
+As the screenshot image from Google search listings below shows, many site owners haven’t yet set up their sites to use permalinks …